 For an alternative installation method with Flatpak, see section 2.

-Section 2: Install digiKam via Flatpak and Flathub on Linux Mint 21 or 20
+Install digiKam on Linux Mint 21 or 20 via Flatpak and Flathub

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-This command adds the Flathub repository to your system’s list of Flatpak sources.
+This command integrates the Flathub repository into your Flatpak sources.
 The

 flatpak install flathub org.kde.digikam -y